News nonprofit sues ChatGPT maker OpenAI and Microsoft for 'exploitative' copyright infringement

 Another news organization is suing ChatGPT maker OpenAI and its business partner Microsoft for alleged copyright infringement

-LOS ANGELES -- The Center for Investigative Reporting said Thursday it has sued ChatGPT maker OpenAI and its closest business partner, Microsoft, marking a new front in the legal battle between news publications fighting against unauthorized use of their content on artificial intelligence platforms.
+LOS ANGELES -- The Center for Investigative Reporting said Thursday it has sued ChatGPT maker OpenAI and its closest business partner, Microsoft, marking a new front in the news industry's fight against unauthorized use of its content on artificial intelligence platforms.

 The nonprofit, which produces Mother Jones and Reveal, said that OpenAI used its content without permission and without offering compensation, violating copyrights on the organization’s journalism.
-The lawsuit, filed in a New York federal court, focuses on how AI-generated summaries of articles threaten publishers — a move CIR called exploitative.
+The lawsuit, filed in a New York federal court, describes OpenAI's business as “built on the exploitation of copyrighted works” and focuses on how AI-generated summaries of articles threaten publishers.

 “It’s immensely dangerous,” Monika Bauerlein, the nonprofit's CEO, told The Associated Press.
 “Our existence relies on users finding our work valuable and deciding to support it."